AutoLogis

 Outputs

-AutoVectis can output its assignments in many different formats including publication ready graphs, tables, to Excel, as SQLite databates etc. If you need your results in a specific format for onwards processing, we will ensure that you have access to what you need.
+AutoVectis can output its assignments in many different formats, including publication ready graphs, tables, to Excel, as SQLite databates etc. If you need your results in a specific format for onwards processing, we will ensure that you have access to what you need.

 AutoLogis also makes it easy to edit the assigned list (deleting suspicious assignments) and to recalibrate your data, based on the assignments.